hmeng/the-gen-z-catechism/chapters/post-22.md

 ---
-layout: default
+layout: chapter
-title: "Post 22"
+title: "Post #22: What is sin exactly?"
 ---
 # Post #22: What is sin exactly?